 According to Fast Home Help, “93 percent of home sales involve an agent to some degree.”
 Often, using an agent is the best option, but in some cases, it isn’t.
-So, to decide which route is best for you, it’s important to understand the pros and cons of using an agent to buy a house in Los Angeles.
+So, to decide which route is best for you, it’s important to understand the pros and cons of using an agent to buy a house in Riverside.

 The significant pros of using an agent include: